AI Content Creation vs. Manual for Social Media Agencies

 You should hold off if:

-- Your entire value proposition is original creative campaigns
+- Your entire value proposition is original creative campaigns (AI isn’t replacing that, though it can handle the content between campaigns)

 - You serve exclusively high-end brands with art-directed visual requirements